 Their piece also touched on the power of narrative.
 One of the striking things about their article was their belief that great nonprofit communication relies on more than just “the power of positive thinking.”

 We see this often in our own practice.
-In our Minute Message Model™, we teach nonprofit leaders that a good Two Minute Message highlights the societal challenge each organization exists to solve.
-In other words, you should use the second minute to speak about problems rather than solutions.
-The Two Minute Message explains WHY your organization needs to exist.
+In our Minute Message Model™, we teach nonprofit leaders that a good Problem Message highlights the societal challenge each organization exists to solve.
+In other words, you should speak about problems rather than solutions.
+The Problem Message explains WHY your organization needs to exist.

-For example, a good Two Minute Message might sound like this:
+For example, a good Problem Message might sound like this:

 There are few cultural centers designated specifically for the education and enrichment of our youngest children.
 Parents need access to a world-class, expert institution that can connect them to the wide range of experiences and outside resources that will help them raise healthy, happy kids who have a lifelong love of learning.